His Dark Materials (TV series): Development

 The three His Dark Materials novels, written by Philip Pullman from 1995 to 2000, achieved critical and commercial success and were adapted into a 2007 feature film, The Golden Compass.
-The film was criticised by both religious organisations, who objected to the story's anti-religious elements, as well as by fans of the trilogy who disliked the dilution of these elements.
+The film was criticised by religious organisations, who objected to the story's anti-religious elements, as well as by fans of the trilogy who disliked the dilution of these elements.
 Despite earning $372 million worldwide, the film underperformed at the box office in North America, making any sequels unlikely.

 After several years, the rights reverted to Pullman.
 In November 2015, BBC One announced that it had commissioned a television adaptation of the trilogy, to be produced by Bad Wolf and New Line Cinema.
 The eight-part adaptation had a planned premiere date in 2017.
 In April 2017 writer Jack Thorne told Radio Times that the series was still in pre-production.
 He said, "It's at an exciting point where we're just throwing things at the page and trying to work out what works and what doesn't", and that he wanted to ensure that they were being loyal to the books.
 Director Otto Bathurst explained that some elements of the book and film had been changed to give the series a more modern feel, compared to the original's Victoriana fantasy.

 On 12 September 2018, HBO was announced as the co-producer and international distributor of the series.
 On 10 October 2018, Miranda reported that he had wrapped up filming for his role.
 On 14 December 2018, it was announced that filming for the first series was complete.